blakerom/reading-notes/class-14.md

 ### Transform

 Transform helps you manipulate with CSS in simpler ways such as making things grow, shrink, or rotate 180 degrees.
 Transform has properties such as *scale, translate, rotate, *and *skew*.
-Transforms can be long hand or shorthand.
+Transforms can be longhand or shorthand.

 ```css
 transform: scale(1.2);